Learn how to easily install social media share buttons on your WordPress site, so your visitors can share your content on their social channels.

 Installing Sumo using Google Tag Manager

 This should take only about 15 to 30 minutes.
-Let’s do a high level overview of how we’re going to get this done:
+Let’s do a high-level overview of how we’re going to get this done:

-- The prerequisites: We chose to do this using Google Tag Manager – not because we want to torment you taking the long way, but because it’s actually better in the long run—it will help you to manage all your third-party tracking in one place.
+- The prerequisites: We chose to do this using Google Tag Manager – not because we want to torment you taking a long way, but because it’s actually better in the long run—it will help you to manage all your third-party tracking in one place.
 So, that being said, you need to have Google Tag Manager set up and going before proceeding with Sumo and the social sharing links.
 If you haven’t done this already, here’s how to install GTM on your WordPress site.
 Oh, and you also need a Sumo account.
 You can create that here (affiliate link).